-LibrePlanet 2019 Call for Sessions
+LibrePlanet 2021 Call for Sessions is now closed

-We're committed to increasing the participation of speakers belonging to groups traditionally underrepresented at free software conferences, including women and people of color.
+LibrePlanet is defined by its combination of technical talks with non-technical sessions on free software activism, culture, and current events.
+We are especially interested to see proposals from people who use free software or apply its values for social benefit, in fields including academic research, community organizing, education, medicine, the arts, and many more.
+We're committed to increasing the participation of speakers belonging to groups traditionally underrepresented at technology conferences, including women and people of color.
 If you're comfortable sharing demographic information, there is an area for it on this form, but your proposal will not be judged negatively if you leave those fields blank.